When to Replace Climbing Shoes

 Closure systems: Beyond rubber wear, occasionally climbing shoes do breakdown elsewhere.
 A common point of failure is the closure system.
 The La Sportiva Solution for example, famously suffer from snapped straps.
 Luckily, your local resoler should be able to fix minor stitching issues.

-Delamination: Another common defect found in climbing shoes is rubber delamination.
-If after minimal use you notice the sole is splitting and peeling away from the rand, you’ll want to consider bringing them back to the retailer.
+Delamination: Another common defect found in climbing shoes is rubber delamination, especially cheaper climbing shoes.
+If after minimal use, you notice the sole is splitting and peeling away from the rand, you’ll want to consider returning them back to the retailer.

 A good retailer should recognize this as a defect and offer a warranty return.